Who's Behind Listverse?

 6 Tomato Plants

 Tomato plants are another potentially lethal plant and also a relative to the bittersweet nightshade plant, as mentioned above.
-Thus, as logic would deduce, parts of tomato plants are also loaded with glycoalkoids and possess solanine, with all of the same symptoms as the potato, including vomiting, nausea, dizziness, drowsiness, and, of course, respiratory failure up to and including death.
+Thus, as logic would deduce, parts of tomato plants are also loaded with glycoalkaloids and possess solanine, with all of the same symptoms as the potato, including vomiting, nausea, dizziness, drowsiness, and, of course, respiratory failure up to and including death.

 The good news is that the poison resides in the leaves and vines, not in the tomatoes themselves, so eat as many actual tomatoes as you’d like, to your heart’s desire.
 Just stay away from the green areas, like the vine the tomato grows on.

 Fugu is a dish prepared from pufferfish, which is served as a fancy dinner in many restaurants worldwide but particularly in Japan.
-Part of the draw is this fish’s toxicity, which makes it a very expensive item that’s often served more as a garnish in extremely small amounts, tiny slivers of which might kill you.
+Part of the draw is this fish’s toxicity, which makes it a costly item that’s often served more as a garnish in extremely small amounts, tiny slivers of which might kill you.
 The toxin in question is called tetrodotoxin and is found in parts of the pufferfish, none of which must make it into what’s served to guests.
-Chefs in Japan must complete two to three years of training in order to be licensed to prepare fugu.
+Chefs in Japan must complete two to three years of training to be licensed to prepare fugu.

 Tetrodotoxin is 1,200 times deadlier than cyanide.
 A minuscule amount is enough to bring a grown man to his knees, killing him.
 Pufferfish generally contain enough tetrodotoxin to kill 30 people.
 When experiencing fugu poisoning, the mouth begins to burn, along with the tongue, and slow, slurred, drunken speech begins.
 The heartbeat begins to become irregular before the respiratory system shuts completely down, killing the person who ate too much.
 There is no antidote for fugu poisoning, but it isn’t always lethal, and sometimes the victim can be flushed of the remaining poison and survive.
 Eating fugu is a gamble, but that’s part of the draw for some.

 If the fruit is not ripened fully, consumption can lead to disastrous results.
 “Jamaican vomiting sickness” is a name for ackee poisoning, and it sometimes actually kills people.
-Generalized weakness, dehydration, and confused, crazy, panicked mental states are the initial onset of symptoms, starting two to six hours after consumption.
+Generalized weakness, dehydration, and confused, crazy, panicked mental states are the initial symptoms, starting two to six hours after consumption.
 This can quickly progress to seizures, coma, and death.
-The fruit is definitely not something to mess around with, hence the extremely restrictive ban by the US Food and Drug Administration.
+The fruit is definitely not something to mess around with, hence the extremely restrictive ban by the U.S. Food and Drug Administration.

 2 Cherry Pits

-So what’s the culprit in cherry pits?
+So, what’s the culprit in cherry pits?
 Amygdalin, yet again, with its hydrogen cyanide potency.
 For such a lovable fruit, the availability of cyanide, directly on the inside, is pretty astonishing; You shouldn’t just ingest cherries by swallowing them whole, regardless of what cartoons and video games may tell you; it’s extremely dangerous.
 A man in Lancashire, UK, actually got cyanide poisoning by consuming a mere three cherry pits, which almost ended up killing him.

 Like cherries and apricots, the poison in apples lies in the seeds, but nobody really knows about that.
 Cyanide toxicity takes place at 0.5 to 3.5 milligrams per kilogram of body weight, and apple seeds could do the job if you were to eat enough of them.
 As usual, amygdalin is the culprit, and the resultant cyanide can kill you quickly.